erdogant/imagesc/README.md

 ```

 #### Example seaborn:
+* The heatmap implemented using **seaborn** contains a large number of configurations possibilities.
-The heatmap based on seaborn is highly tweakable but can be slow when using large datasets.
+* Slow when using large datasets.
+* Heatmap shape is square
+* Grid is aligned to the cells
+* See here for all parameters: https://seaborn.pydata.org/generated/seaborn.heatmap.html

 ```python
 df = pd.DataFrame(np.random.randint(0,100,size=(10,20)))
 A = imagesc.seaborn(df.values, df.index.values, df.columns.values)